-Country Caller’s coverage area is predominantly the Western Downs, Surat Basin and Maranoa regions, but also extending to the Darling Downs, Southern Downs, and South West.
-That’s not restrictive – if there’s a newsworthy event or issue to the north or interstate deemed of interest to the Country Caller’s audience, it will be covered.
+Broadly, the Country Caller’s coverage area is southern Queensland, particularly the Darling Downs, Southern Downs, Surat Basin and Maranoa regions, but also extending to north.
+The Country Caller has established a presence in the Capricorn region and has following in Townsville and Cairns.
+If there’s a newsworthy event or issue deemed of interest to the Country Caller’s regional and metropolitan audience, it will be covered.

-I’m a proud Chinchilla local, growing up in the town before attending Brisbane Grammar School as a boarder.
-After graduating from the University of Queensland with a Bachelor of Journalism, I returned to Chinchilla and began my career with the Chinchilla News, as well as the Balonne Beacon in St George and the Western Times in Charleville.
-I then worked as a journalist with The Courier-Mail and as court reporter for The Cairns Post.
+Harry is a proud Chinchilla local, growing up in the town before attending Brisbane Grammar School as a boarder.
+After graduating from the University of Queensland with a Bachelor of Journalism, he returned to Chinchilla and began his career with the Chinchilla News, as well as the Balonne Beacon in St George and the Western Times in Charleville.
+He then worked as a journalist with The Courier-Mail and as court reporter for The Cairns Post.
 Highlights during this time included the G20 Leaders Summit and the Palmer River goldfields murder of Bruce Schuler.

-Working for large media companies in metropolitan centres was professionally rewarding and enjoyable, but my strongest journalism interests are in country Queensland.
-I believe people in the bush deserve good journalism and advocacy, and I believe country Queensland is where some of the most interesting stories are found.
-Profound technological and economic change in recent decades has gradually made news service and delivery increasingly challenging, but I believe where there’s change, there’s opportunity.
-With the support of residents willing to tell their stories and businesses willing to invest and advertise with impassioned journalism, the Country Caller can progress as an effective rural news service.
+Working for large media companies in metropolitan centres was professionally rewarding and enjoyable for Harry, but his strongest journalism interests are in country Queensland.
+People in the bush deserve good journalism and advocacy, and country Queensland is where some of the most interesting stories are found.
+Profound technological and economic change in recent decades has gradually made news service and delivery increasingly challenging, but where there’s change, there’s opportunity.
+With the support of residents willing to tell their stories and businesses willing to invest and advertise with impassioned journalism, the Country Caller can progress as an effective rural and regional news service.